Moser's Shadow Problem: Abstract

 \section{Abstract}

-Moser's shadow problem asks to estimate the shadow function $\shf_{b}(n)$ giving the minimal value with the property that for each bounded convex polyhedron $P$ in $3$-space with $n$ vertices there is some direction $\bv$ (depending on $P$) such that when illuminated by parallel light rays from infinity in direction $\bv$ the polyhedron casts a shadow having at least $\shf_{b}(n)$ vertices.
-A general version of the problem allows unbounded polyhedra as well, and has associated shadow function $\shf_{u}(n)$.
+Moser's shadow problem asks to estimate the shadow function~$\shb(n)$, which is the largest number such that for each bounded convex polyhedron~$P$ with $n$ vertices in $3$-space there is some direction~$\bv$ (depending on $P$) such that, when illuminated by parallel light rays from infinity in direction $\bv$, the polyhedron casts a shadow having at least~$\shb(n)$ vertices.
+A general version of the problem allows unbounded polyhedra as well, and has associated shadow function~$\shu(n)$.
 This paper presents correct order of magnitude asymptotic bounds on these functions.
-The bounded case has answer $\shf_{b}(n) = \Theta \big( (\log n)/ (\log\log n)\big),$ a result following from 1989 work of Chazelle, Edelsbrunner and Guibas.
-The unbounded polyhedra case is shown to have the different asymptotic growth rate $\shf_{u}(n) = \Theta \big(1\big)$.
+The bounded shadow problem has answer $\shb(n) = \Theta \big( \log (n)/ (\log(\log (n))\big).$ The unbounded shadow problem is shown to have the different asymptotic growth rate $\shu(n) = \Theta \big(1\big)$.
+Results on the bounded shadow problem follow from 1989 work of Chazelle, Edelsbrunner and Guibas on the (bounded) silhouette span number $\sib(n)$, defined analogously but with arbitrary light sources.
+We complete the picture by showing that the unbounded silhouette span number $\siu(n)$ grows as $\Theta \big( \log (n)/ (\log(\log (n))\big)$.